ploigos/argocd-tekton-reference/docs/Demo.md

   * Adding pipelines for new application archetypes

-# Demo Execution - Day 0, 1, 2
+# The Demo

 This demo walks you through getting-to-day-two within minutes.
-The Day 0 design is povided via the [Ploigos Workflows](https://ploigos.github.io/ploigos-docs/#_cicd_process_workflow) and the [Ploigos Workflow Tools](https://ploigos.github.io/ploigos-docs/#ploigos-workflow-tools).

-This demo will implement the [Minimal Workflow](https://ploigos.github.io/ploigos-docs/#_minimum_workflow).

 ## Forking Requirments